T+ Testosterone Booster

 Total and Free Testosterone Levels

-Before we begin, I want to reiterate the fact that there are three different types of testosterone floating in your body: free testosterone, SHBG-bound testosterone, and albumin-bound testosterone.
+Before we begin, I want to reiterate a fact we’ve previously discussed in this series: there are three different types of testosterone floating in your body: free testosterone, SHBG-bound testosterone, and albumin-bound testosterone.
 When you get tested, there are two tests you can get: total testosterone and free testosterone.

 Total testosterone is the total amount of T floating in your blood at the time of the test: free, SHBG-bound, and albumin-bound combined.
 Total testosterone is typically measured in ng/dl, or nanograms per decilitre.